-Pros: Can synchronize multiple inboxes from all your providers, integrated calendar, dynamic smart conversations.
+- Can synchronize multiple inboxes from all your providers.

 Newton Mail isn't a traditional email client but a subscription-based email service designed to make email organization easier.
 It works with Gmail, Exchange, Yahoo Mail, Hotmail/Outlook, iCloud, Google Apps, Office 365, and all IMAP accounts.
 Essentially, Newton Mail enhances your email experience with features such as Read Receipts, Snooze, Send Later, Undo Send, Sender Profile, Connected Apps, and others, helping you keep your inbox nicely organized.

 At the time of writing, Newton Mail has a pretty horrible rating of 2.0 stars on Google Play Store.
 The main reason for this rating is the fact that the app now costs r $49.99/year, even though it used to be free.
 Many reviewers stated that they would happily pay the price if it was one-time payment and not a recurring subscription.